ibtesam5d/mal/README.md

 # Malware Analysis Report
-Performed analysis on malware factura.doc which is labeled as “trojan” by VirusTotal.
-The analysis was done in a sandboxed LAB environment using a linux toolkit called Remnux.
-After performing static and emulated dynamic analysis, it was found that the malware uses “Microsoft Office Memory Corruption Vulnerability” and has a CVSS base score of 7.8 (High).
-Once executed the malware can run arbitrary code in the context of the current user.
-Most common file dropped as a result of execution is aro.exe at the Application Data folder.
+Conducted an in-depth analysis of the malware "factura.doc," identified as a "trojan" by VirusTotal.
+Utilized a sandboxed LAB environment facilitated by the Remnux Linux toolkit to perform comprehensive static and emulated dynamic analyses.
+Findings revealed the exploitation of the "Microsoft Office Memory Corruption Vulnerability," resulting in a CVSS base score of 7.8 (High).
+It was determined that upon execution, the malware exhibits the capability to execute arbitrary code within the current user's context.
+Notably, the most common file dropped post-execution was identified as "aro.exe," typically located in the Application Data folder.
 ## Steps Performed
 - Static Analysis
 - EEmulated Dynamic Analysis